Best starting classes to use in Elden Ring

 • Best Weapon: Magma Blade

 Starting with two scimitars, this Dexterity-based class is a good starting option for those looking to strike quickly with their weapon.
-The Warrior is the only starting class that can use the dual-wielding weapon system new to Elden Ring right out of the gates.
+The Warrior is the only starting class that can use the dual-wielding weapon system new to Elden Ring immediately.
 Equipped with the warrior and blue cloth armor along with the riveted wooden round shield, the Warrior offers medium physical stats.

 Tip: Melee Builds are suggested early